everybytesystems/dhis2-dataflow-sdk/CURRENT_IMPLEMENTATION_SUMMARY.md

 ## 🎉 **CONCLUSION**

-The DHIS2 DataFlow SDK has achieved **98% completion**, representing the most comprehensive, feature-complete, and production-ready DHIS2 integration library available for any platform.
+The DHIS2 EBSCore SDK has achieved **98% completion**, representing the most comprehensive, feature-complete, and production-ready DHIS2 integration library available for any platform.

 ### **Current Status**
 - ✅ **14/14 APIs Fully Implemented**